scottwater/scottw.com/site/keyboards/dxf-to-fr4.md

 [^bulk]: Generally, the minimum order quantity is 5, but you can usually offload the extras, and the total cost will rarely exceed $50 shipped.
 [^measure]: You can use the handy measurement tool to quickly check if some/all of your switch openings are what you would expect (14mm).
 [^windows]: On windows, this may be called archive.
 Either way, you should have something similar, and you are free to use any third-party tool.
 The goal here is not compression but merely packaging.
+[^video]: These steps are borrowed from a video that used to be on YouTube.
+I am not exactly sure why this happened or what led to the decision to unpublish it.
+However, I do want to say thank the author for creating it and do hope everything is OK for you.
+I am purposely not linking or disclosing the name of the author since I do not know the reasoning behind this (nor is it any of my business)

 [gerber]: https://en.wikipedia.org/wiki/Gerber_format
 [kicad]: https://kicad.org/